 Accept baby steps: one foot on the ramp, two feet on the ramp, two feet and stand there, three feet, until he is in.
 Then stand and talk for a minute or two.
 See this video for a very easy introduction.
 Most first loads take 15-20 minutes, so don’t be discouraged if it isn’t as fast as this colt.
 He was a surprise.

 Your horse already has a problem loading?

-Find the largest trailer you can use.
+Find the largest trailer you can find.
 If you have a choice between a closed-in trailer or a stock trailer, take a stock trailer.
 It is more open.
 If you use a closed-in trailer, open the front viewing window to get as much light as possible.

 If you can first use a trailer with a walk-up ramp.
 Great.
-(The horse in the animation is using a large trailer with a padded walk-up.
-That keeps his footing quiet and firm, avoids the step-up, and has plenty of room inside, although it is dark).
+(The horse in the animation is using a large trailer with a padded walk-up that keeps his footing quiet and firm, avoids the step-up, and has plenty of room inside, although it is dark).
 If you don’t have that luxury, a step-up will work.
 It is just more difficult.
 If it is a small two-horse, take out the middle separator if you can.